MasterDevX/RAM-Logger/README.md

  ### Requirements:
  - OS: Microsoft Windows
  - PowerShell: 6.0 (Recommended)
- - Login / Password of administrator accountl
+ - Login / Password of administrator account

  ### Features:
  - Easy to use